 Ease of purchase; SpaceX customers can choose from an extensive range of products on the company’s site, including rockets and satellites.
 The more efficient business model, coupled with the use of reusable rockets, have significantly reduced spaceflight costs.
 This enabled the company to make significant strides and accomplishments, including being the first private company to send a spacecraft to the International Space Station in 2012.

 The SpaceX brand is also built on offering reliable services and enhancing customer satisfaction.
-This is exemplified by SpaceX’s Starlink project to provide reliable internet access in remote areas.
+This is exemplified by the SpaceX Starlink project to provide reliable internet access in remote areas.
 It aims to build an interlinked network of satellites (called a constellation) to deliver high-speed internet access to customers anywhere in the world.
 From 2023 it will also provide in-flight internet services to aircraft.

 Its significant progress in space technology, such as reusing orbital rockets to reduce launch costs, mean its cost estimates for projects, including space station resupply and government national security equipment and satellite launches, tend to be lower than their competitors.